Hill St Blues – The ongoing debate over car restrictions…

 Belfast council elections ’23

-Hill St. sits in the bottom right corner of the Castle DEA in Belfast, where the battle between Carl Whyte (SDLP) and Mal O’Hara (Greens) for the last seat in the 2023 Belfast City Council elections always looked like a coin toss.
+Hill St. sits in the bottom left corner of the Castle DEA in Belfast, where the battle between Carl Whyte (SDLP) and Mal O’Hara (Greens) for the last seat in the 2023 Belfast City Council elections always looked like a coin toss.
 Manley’s article featured a few quotes from Whyte.
 In the week leading up to the election it was maybe no surprise that O’Hara countered – essentially saying the Greens will deliver where SDLP couldn’t.
 O’Hara was referring to Union Street – in the neighbouring “Queer Quarter” – where he championed and helped deliver pedestrianisation but with a fraction of the column inches.

 In the final count Whyte pipped O’Hara for the final seat.
 Was Hill St. top of anyone’s priorities as they walked into the polling station?
 No. However, championing a contentious, but newsworthy campaign in the mouth of an election can have some advantages.